Update SMSF Name online

 In years to come, you, your children or grandchildren may be tasked with providing evidence of the SMSF name change.
 Only a deed achieves this.

-We have seen the ATO, ASIC, share registry and the titles office reject minutes.
-They ask to see the Deed of Variation of the SMSF Deed that changed the name.
-You get that deed in the Legal Consolidated SMSF Change Name Deed kit.
+We have seen the ATO, ASIC, share registries, and the title office reject minutes.
+They ask to see the Deed of Variation of the SMSF Deed that changed the name, which is included in the document you are about to start building.

 What is included in the Legal Consolidated SMSF Change Name Deed kit?

-With every Legal Consolidated document, you can see a full free sample together with the law firm’s cover letter.
+You can see a full free sample and the law firm’s cover letter with every Legal Consolidated document.

 The Legal Consolidated Change SMSF Name Kit includes: